cfug/dio/README.md

 ### Creating an instance and set default configs.

-You can create instance of Dio with an optional `Options` object:
+You can create instance of Dio with an optional `GlobalOptions` object:

 ```dart
 Dio dio = new Dio; // with default Options